npm package discovery and stats viewer.

 Plugin Pipeline

 Plugins run in array order.
 Each plugin receives a context containing the schema and artifacts from all previous plugins.
-The canonical domain plugin is self-contained; the legacy TS plugin publishes type names and the legacy Zod plugin reads them to generate type-annotated schemas.
+The domain facade plugin is self-contained; the legacy TS plugin publishes type names and the legacy Zod plugin reads them to generate type-annotated schemas.

 Artifacts